warpstreamlabs/bento/website/docs/components/processors/about.md

 This behavior also bypasses Bento's traditional error handling mechanisms like `catch` and `try` (described in [Error Handling][error_handling]) since the entire transaction is rejected before messages can reach error handling components.

-More stable alternatives to `strict_mode` could be considered:
+More stable alternatives to `error_handling` could be considered:

 - [Error Handling][error_handling]
 - [reject_errored][outputs.reject_errored]

-Future version will likely see more `strict_mode` strategies that allow for pipeline-wide handling.
+Future version will likely see more `error_handling` strategies that allow for pipeline-wide handling.

 ## Using Processors as Outputs